That’s another SwiftUI app completed, including lots of important new techniques. You’ll use

 One of the best ways to learn is to write your own code as often as possible, so here are three ways you should try extending this app to make sure you fully understand what’s going on:

-@Stateproperty to store the user’s score, modify it when they get an answer right or wrong, then display it in the alert.
+@Stateproperty to store the user’s score, modify it when they get an answer right or wrong, then display it in the alert and in the score label.